deadlybulb/evekit-public/README.md

   * In EVESSOCallbackHandler:
     * Change getVerifyURL() to return the appropriate URL for Tranquility or SISI

 That's it!
-Successful authentication will always end in EVESSOCallbackHandler.goGet().
+Successful authentication will always end in EVESSOCallbackHandler.doGet().
 See the sample code there for examples of what you can do post authentication.

 # Notes